Manage Your Sugar Intake During the Holidays

 - Practice mindful eating, that is, eat with the intention of truly experiencing the Christmas cookie or slice of cake.
 Focus on the food, chew slowly and recall the memories of people with whom you shared this food in the past.

-Learn more about healthy eating habits.
+Learn more about healthy eating habits and diabetes care from Wake Forest Baptist Health.